 - A minimum 3.0 grade point is required in every prerequisite course.

 Beginning with the 2020 application cycle, all applicants to CMU's PA program are required to take the PA-CAT (Physician Assistant College Admission Test).
 The PA-CAT is a specialized test designed to measure applicant knowledge in key prerequisite science subjects typically required for PA school.
-For information about the PA-CAT, visit their website.
+You will now be able to take the PA-CAT online rather than in a testing center.
+For information and to register, visit their website.

 Prerequisite Course Requirements